whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/18-selected-super-useful-linux-one-liners914-revision-v1-18-selected-super-useful-linux-one-liners.md

 ```

-## 16. Generate a random password of a specified size
+## 16. Generate a Random Password of a Specified Size

 If it happens to you like me that when you want to generate a password, you don’t know what to put, you can use this command to do it for you.